 (skip this bit if you just want the juicy stuff…)

-I can’t remember exactly when I first heard about WDS, but it was sometime in late 2015 or 2015, when my general dissatisfaction with life came to a head.
+I can’t remember exactly when I first heard about WDS, but it was sometime in late 2015 — early 2016, when my general dissatisfaction with life came to a head.
 This was to be the start of a transformational journey (one that continues) which saw me get hooked on the science of happiness, initially as it really honed in on some of the things which weren’t being met in my own life and was helping to tangibly identify exactly why I was feeling like I was, and what I could better do to improve my situation, my wellbeing and my life as a whole.